eduardtibet/foponts/README.md

 ## About

 foponts is a simple configuration file for using in conjunction with [Apache FOP](https://xmlgraphics.apache.org/fop).
-Its aim is to produce pretty looking PDF files using only free OFL-licensed fonts to avoid any patent- or/and license-related issues.
+Its aim is to produce pretty looking `.pdf` files using only free OFL-licensed fonts to avoid any patent- or/and license-related issues.

 BTW, if you don't aware about what Apache FOP is suitable for, check out its [FAQ](https://xmlgraphics.apache.org/fop/faq.html).

-foponts is for anyone who creates PDF files with Apache FOP.
-It's specially recommended and designed for everyone working with DocBook/XML files and who wants to get a predictable result without any headache.
+foponts is for anyone who creates `.pdf` files with Apache FOP.
+It's specially designed and highly recommended for everyone working with DocBook/XML files and who wants to get a predictable result without any headache.

 foponts is strongly recommended when:
-- you are not sure about fonts you are using and/or have and feel uncomfortable with any patent-related issues with fonts in your documents;
+- you are not sure about fonts you are using and/or have and feel uncomfortable with any patent-related issues with fonts within your documents;
-- you want to be sure that you use fonts that are free to use anywhere, where OFL license allows you (in fact, you can use these fonts near everywhere);
+- you want to be sure that you use fonts that are free to use anywhere, where [OFL license](https://scripts.sil.org/cms/scripts/render_download.php?format=file&media_id=OFL_plaintext&filename=OFL.txt) allows you (in fact, you can use these fonts near everywhere);
-- you are using Cyrillic characters in your documents or deal with Cyrillic documents only and want to get a PDF without any hassle.
+- you are using Cyrillic characters in your documents or deal with a Cyrillic documents only (work with a documents in Russian) and want to get a `.pdf` without any hassle - you are boring to get a document full of **####** signs instead of Cyrillic characters.

 ## Installation